 Adding to the variety are schools that adjust their curricula to their students.
 For example, there are special education schools that cater to students with disabilities; magnet schools that focus on certain fields like the arts or science, technology, engineering, and mathematics (STEM), or put emphasis on a particular teaching style like Montessori schools.
 There are also vocational schools that emphasize offer skills and training (Chen, 2019).
 Lastly, there are alternative schools which don’t provide the usual educational experience.
 They are mostly meant for students who have had difficulties in regular schools due to behavioral issues or learning disabilities (Barrington, 2019).

-A university is defined as “an institution of higher learning providing facilities for teaching and research and authorized to grant academic degrees.”
+A university school, or a university, is defined as “an institution of higher learning providing facilities for teaching and research and authorized to grant academic degrees.”
 It is composed of an undergraduate division that awards bachelor’s degrees and a graduate or professional school, which grants master’s or Ph.D. degrees (Merriam Webster, n.d.).
 The word “university” comes from the Latin universitatem, which is a shortened form of the Latin phrase universitas magistrorum et scholarium, meaning “community of masters and scholars.”

 Compared to colleges, universities are larger institutions with bigger class sizes and more expansive and diverse curricula.
 Because of their broader offerings, universities can have multiple schools under their umbrella (Wellman, 2017).
 Larger universities can be divided into colleges offering various programs of study (Epps, 2020).
 Universities also come equipped with facilities and laboratories that help expose students to the research process and get them involved in research opportunities (CollegeChoice, 2020).